MeetSharma121/8Byte-ai-Task/README.md

 ### 🎨 Creating Custom Visualizations

-You can create custom Grafana dashboards by importing JSON definitions or using the Grafana UI to build new visualizations.
+You can create Grafana dashboards by importing JSON definitions or using the Grafana UI to build new visualizations.

 ### 📈 Scaling the System